Better outcomes are often achieved if people’s day-to-day health needs are managed in the community, rather than in a hospital setting.

 People with disability often experience a narrow margin of health – that is, someone who is well may rapidly become unwell if their health needs aren’t closely managed – so health needs must be proactively maintained to support ongoing community living.
 Improving access to health services that sustain community living will enhance the health and wellbeing of people with disability and complex needs, and reduce their lifetime care costs.

 We are creating community health resources to support people with disability, their families and health professionals.

 View our resources >

-The Summer Foundation is developing a series of videos featuring people with disabilities, which will be used to help train health care and support workers about the complex care needs for people with disability.
+The Summer Foundation has developed a series of videos featuring people with disabilities, which can be used to help train health care and support workers about the complex care needs for people with disability.
 The videos aim to break down barriers and provide greater understanding and awareness of how to provide the best care and support for people with disabilities.

 Read more >